tdwg/website/conferences/2024/biss-abstract-submission/index.md

 {:id="wheres-my-abstract"}
 ### What if I don’t see my abstract anywhere?

 It is possible that you have more than one ARPHA account under different emails.
-Please consolidate them if this is the case.
+You can resolve this by [following these instructions](https://arphahub.com/manual#Mergemultipleaccounts).

 Another possibility is that the ARPHA platform has automatically archived your abstract due to prolonged inactivity (does so after three ignored email warnings).
 You will need to notify Pensoft to retrieve such an abstract from this fate.
 Please make sure all communications include an article identifier (ID#) in the subject line.
 When it is returned, it will be in Draft mode and you will need to revise it and (re-)[submit for technical review](/conferences/2024/biss-abstract-submission/#submit-for-technical-review).
 Editors are not able to work on or accept a manuscript in Draft status.